herrhelms/meteor-mailchimp-3/README.md

     }
 }
 ```

+start you meteor app with `meteor --settings server/settings.json`

 If you have any questions regarding API Keys or ListIds from MailChimp please take a look at the [MailChimp Knowledge Base](http://kb.mailchimp.com).